 (ii) transferring the regulatory asset for consideration;

-(q.4) acting as a recovery agent under the FHA;
+(q.4) acting as a recovery agent under the FHA; [Note: Consider need for an exemption under the Collections Agencies Act.
+Consider also in the context of the electricity vendors.]

 201x.
 Section 53.1 of the Act is amended by adding the following subsections: